nbogie/cyf-react-challenges/challenge-baby-name-picker/README.md

 The names should be displayed in alphabetical order, ascending.

+Your project should be on GitHub and hosted with correct names (see Hosting, above).

 ### Example Screenshot

 Note only the list of names is important here.
 The other elements in the screenshot can be ignored.